JohnOuzounis/Camunda-Modeler-In-ReactJS/Camunda-Modeler-React/README.md

 ```bash
     npm create vite@latest
  ```

-Then you will be able to add the camunda properties to the panel.
+Also to properly integrate the embedded-comments module you will need the comments.css file under src/components/style

 ## Features